gilburns/Installomator-wiki/Tutorial-3-for-a-label-with-a-bad-versioning.md

 `head -1` gives us first line of output.
 `sed -E` uses regular expressions to isolate the version number within () and only return that with \1, in a format 's/search/replace/g'

-So I will add this line:
+So I would add this line, if it matches the version in the app we downloaded:
 `appNewVersion=$(curl -fsIL "$downloadURL" | grep -i ^location | head -1 | sed -E 's/.*\/[a-zA-Z\-]*-([0-9.]*)\..*/\1/g')`

 ## Finding version in app